Wanrong: Secret affairs and mental health decline

 Puyi and Wanrong's relationship continued to deteriorate, albeit with continuing formalities such as Wanrong paying tribute to the emperor.
 Puyi would sometimes sit in her bedroom before he slept and would leave at midnight unreluctantly which infuriated Wanrong.
 She is said to have thrown objects around in a rage.
 Due to Puyi's neglect and her loneliness in Manchukuo, Wanrong took to smoking tobacco mixed with small doses of opium as a relaxant.
-Over time, she became a heavy opium addict and was reportedly smoking two ounces of opium daily by 1938.
-Between 10 July 1938 and 10 July 1939, Wanrong had bought 740 ounces of opium.
-Her monthly spending also increased by twice the original amount, and most of it was spent on opium along with a large number of fashion and movie magazines.
+Over time, she became a heavy opium addict.
+Between 10 July 1938 and 10 July 1939, Wanrong reportedly purchased over 740 ounces of opium, which was estimated to be around 2 ounces a day, if all consumed.
+Her monthly spending also increased by twice the original amount, with most going towards buying opium and large numbers of fashion and movie magazines.

 While Puyi was absent, out of loneliness, the opium-addicted empress had secret affairs with two of Puyi's aides in Manchukuo's Imperial Palace, Li Tiyu (李體玉) and Qi Jizhong (祁繼忠).
-Puyi had Qi Jizhong sent to a military school in Japan just under a year of arriving in Changchun.
-On one occasion Puyi noticed another of his attendants, Li Tiyu, had lipstick on and questioned him as to why he was wearing it, with Li Tiyu responding he had been pale-lipped and wanted to make it look pleasant to the "Lord of Ten Thousand Years".
-His answer caused an uproar of laughter.
-After this, Li Tiyu always wore lipstick.
-In another instance, Puyi beat him after becoming suspicious of where he was during the night after Puyi had got up to discover his bedding, with nobody there.
-Li Tiyu claimed to have had an affair with a guard's wife.
-Ultimately, Li Tiyu was banished from the Palace by Puyi who remained suspicious.
+Puyi had Qi sent to a military school in Japan just under a year of arriving in Changchun.
+On one occasion Puyi noticed another of his attendants, Li Tiyu, had lipstick on and questioned him as to why he was wearing it, with Li Tiyu responding he had been pale-lipped and wanted to make it look pleasant to the "Lord of Ten Thousand Years."
+His answer caused an uproar of laughter, but Li subsequently always wore lipstick.
+In another instance, Puyi beat him after becoming suspicious of where he was during the night when his bed was found to be empty.
+Li told the emperor that he had been sleeping with the wife of one of his guards.
+The emperor finally ran out of patience with Li and banished him from the palace.

-Puyi attempted to divorce Wanrong but was scared to offend the Japanese when the Kwantung Army disapproved.
-Puyi issued a proclamation about going to Lushun on 21 January 1935 to "avoid the cold", where he planned to leave Wanrong, but the Japanese saw through his plans and did not allow it.
+Puyi attempted to divorce Wanrong, but the Kwantung Army disapproved.
+He later tried issuing a proclamation about going to Lushun on 21 January 1935 to "avoid the cold," likely with the intention of abandoning Wanrong, but the Japanese saw through his plans and prevented him from leaving.
 Wanrong reportedly discovered the plot and was deeply upset.
-Wang Qingyuan, an attendant for Puyi, said there was a strict rule Wanrong was not allowed to contact the outside world.
+Wang Qingyuan, an attendant for Puyi, said that the emperor had a strict rule that Wanrong was not allowed to contact the outside world.